jpsingleton/Huxley2/README.md

 curl --silent --insecure https://localhost:5001/crs | jq -r '(.[0] | keys_unsorted) as $keys | $keys, map([.[ $keys[] ]])[] | @csv' > station_codes.csv
 ```

+If you regenerated the station codes CSV file on your own instance, change `StationCodesCsvUrl` in `Huxley2/appsettings.json` to the location of your CSV file.

 ## License

 Licensed under the [EUPL-1.2-or-later](https://joinup.ec.europa.eu/collection/eupl/introduction-eupl-licence).